pameladv/Predicting-Loan-Default-Risk-from-Personal-Factors-and-Current-Loan-Status-/README.md

 Using a logistic regression model to predict the chance of defaulting on a loan based on age, sex, education, remaining balances and the months past due after the last payment period.

 ### Acknowledgments
-The dataset used for this analysis was retrieved from the UCI Machine Learning Institute through https://www.kaggle.com/uciml/default-of-credit-card-clients-dataset.
+The dataset used for this analysis was retrieved from the UCI Machine Learning Repository through https://www.kaggle.com/uciml/default-of-credit-card-clients-dataset.

 Dua, D. and Graff, C. (2019).
 UCI Machine Learning Repository [http://archive.ics.uci.edu/ml].
 Irvine, CA: University of California, School of Information and Computer Science.